-Landscape and visual impacts will be most pronounced during the construction stage while disturbance is at its greatest and mitigation is least effective.
+Landscape and visual effects will be most pronounced during the construction stage while disturbance is at its greatest and mitigation is least effective.

 Adverse visual and amenity aspects will arise at a number of residential and other property types in close proximity to the works areas.
-The overall construction of the flood defence system will necessitate some tree removal along the river corridor in the works areas, while noise, dust and vibration levels during construction will have the potential to impact on residential and public amenity in immediate locations.
+The overall construction of the flood defence system will necessitate tree removal along sections of the river corridor in the works areas, while noise, dust and vibration levels during construction will have the potential to impact on residential and public amenity in immediate locations.

-Mitigations outlined in Section 7.7 will ensure construction impacts are restricted to the lowest possible level and to ensure that all machinery operates within the works area.
-These effects will be temporary and generally localised during the construction stage:
+Mitigations outlined in Section 7.7 will ensure construction effects are restricted to the lowest possible level and to ensure that all machinery operates within the works area.
+These effects will be temporary and generally localised during the construction stage.
+The main effects are outlined as follows:

-- Moderate negative impact on the existing wider landscape character of the wooded river corridor from the removal of trees and vegetation and the construction of new flood defence walls; - Significant to moderate negative localised and temporary visual impacts on residential and public amenity from the removal of trees and vegetation, mainly within Meadowbrook, at Riverstown Bridge, Hazelwood and at the entrance to Copper Valley Vue; - Slight negative to imperceptible impacts on residential amenity from the removal of trees within the general screening between dwellings and the Sallybrook industrial estate; - Moderate negative visual impacts on the historical character of the built environment and immediate settings of protected structures; - Moderate negative visual impact from construction of new embankments; and - Significant to moderate negative impact on public realm and residential amenity from the localised noise, dust, vibration, access restrictions and visual disturbance associated with the construction works.
+- Moderate negative effect on the existing wider landscape character of the wooded river corridor from the removal of trees and vegetation and the construction of new flood defence walls; - Significant to moderate negative visual effects on residential and public realm from the removal of trees and vegetation, mainly within Meadowbrook, at Riverstown Bridge, Hazelwood and around the entrance to Copper Valley Vue; - Slight negative to imperceptible effects on residential amenity from the removal of trees within the general screening between dwellings and the Sallybrook industrial estate; - Moderate negative visual effects on the historical character of the built environment and immediate settings of protected structures as a result of RC walls and tree removal; - Moderate negative visual effect from the construction of new embankments; and - Significant to moderate negative effect on public realm, part of John O'Callaghan Park and residential amenity from the localised noise, dust, vibration, access restrictions and visual disturbance associated with the construction works.